(Because you will find yourself wanting to do this soon. Or so we hope.)

 We don’t believe everything.
 But we do believe in a lot of things.
 Because belief is a birth right.
 To articulate it, is a sense of duty.
 To listen to a voice that isn’t your own is respect.
 To agree or disagree with it is a choice.
 We make those choices every day, amongst ourselves.
 And through our many beliefs, senses, perspectives, interpretations and imaginations; through our shared ability to empathize with any and many and someday, all, we put forth a piece constructed with words and art and voice.

 The SHOUT!
-Squad is made up of writers, illustrators, voice artists, coders, graphic designers, content contributors and mentors for each category, legal advisors, coffeemakers (the friendliest staff ever at the nearest Starbucks that is clued into every team meeting – our banter, quarrels, calls for truce, brainwaves, bizarre waves, impossible waves and details of the network) and tea breakers (those that cut chai to produce cutting chai), financial advisors (unhappy ones because we don’t make much) and some incredibly well-informed members of the public that ambush us with amazing reads to teach us how stories are told.
+Squad is made up of writers, illustrators, voice artists, coders, graphic designers, photographers, content contributors and mentors for each category, legal advisors, coffeemakers (the friendliest staff ever at the nearest Starbucks that is clued into every team meeting – our banter, quarrels, calls for truce, brainwaves, bizarre waves, impossible waves and details of the network) and tea breakers (those that cut chai to produce cutting chai), financial advisors (unhappy ones because we don’t make much) and some incredibly well-informed members of the public that ambush us with amazing reads to teach us how stories are told.
 If we ever get there, it will only ever be with heart, with art and a voice that soothes when it SHOUT!s.

 We hope someday to be made up of you.